liujiaq1/ECE411/Meetings/10-17-2019/Minutes.md

 # ARs

-## - [x] Blaine: email Eric and Andrew about which LCD type would be accepable for the project
+## Blaine: email Eric and Andrew about which LCD type would be accepable for the project
-> Completed: 10\17\2019
+- [x] Completed: 10\17\2019
 >> [Andrew's Response. email 10/17/2019] I'm not sure what you mean by "acceptable".
 Both LCDs are perfectly acceptable as "actuators" in the practicum project.
 **The first LCD is simple to use character-based LCD, straight forward to use, and would make an excellent choice for a simple practicum project.**
 The second LCD is a widely used graphical LCD that requires a C graphics library and, in my opinion, a 32 bit microcontroller with plenty of flash and RAM.
 If you'd like to go down that route, that's perfectly acceptable, although of course *I wouldn't suggest you do that.*